MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     java -DveePortDir=<path to VEE Port directory> \
         -Ddebugger.port=<8000> \
         -Ddebugger.out.path=<path to the Executable file (application.out)> \
+        -Ddebugger.features.out.path=<comma-separated list of the Feature files with debug information (*.fodbg files).
+To be used if you want to debug an installed Sandboxed Application> \
         -Ddebugger.out.coredump.path=<path to the core dump file> \
         -jar microej-debugger-proxy.jar